-However, there are entities engaging in illicit exports and indirect exports to North Korea via third countries, and those entities and others involved in remittances made thereby may be considered to be potential threats.
+Regarding products other than dual-use items, including daily goods such as food and clothing, there are entities engaging in illicit exports and indirect exports to North Korea via third countries, and those entities and others involved in remittances made thereby may be considered to be potential threats.
 For example, there have been the following cases.

-Case 3: In 2017, a male North Korea agent was found to have, for an extended period of time, continued to procure large amounts of foods and other products in Japan and exported them to North Korea via a shell company established in Singapore.

-Case 4: In January 2017, a former trading company manager was found to have exported furniture and other goods to North Korea via Hong Kong and Dalian in the People's Republic of China despite the prohibition of all goods destined for North Korea that was introduced on June 18, 2009, and the former manager was arrested in August 2019 for having violated the FEFTA (unapproved export).
+- Case 19: In 2017, a male North Korea agent was found to have, for an extended period of time, continued to procure large amounts of foods and other products in Japan and exported them to North Korea via a shell company established in Singapore. - Case 20: In January 2017, a former trading company manager was found to have exported furniture and other goods to North Korea via Hong Kong and Dalian in the People's Republic of China despite the prohibition of all goods destined for North Korea that was introduced on June 18, 2009, and the former manager was arrested in August 2019 for having violated the FEFTA (unapproved export). - Case 21: In September 2024, a man who was formerly the owner manager of a fishery processing company was arrested for violating the FEFTA (export without approval).
+The man allegedly exported clothing and other goods to North Korea via the People's Republic of China in December 2019 without obtaining approval from the Minister of Economy, Trade and Industry despite the ban on exports of all goods to North Korea, which had been in place since June 18, 2009.